From homotopy links to stratified homotopy theories: Realizations characterize weak-equivalences

-Before moving on to the proof, we will need the following simplifying assumptions: \begin{enumerate} \item $K$ is a locally finite simplicial set.
-This ensures that is metrizable (when equipped with the compact open topology, see \cref{rem:Compact_Open_Topology_Holinks}).
-Lemma \ref{lem:Holinks_On_Finite_Subsets} implies that we can assume that $K$ is locally finite without loss of generality. \item $P=\I$.
-Lemma \ref{lem:I_equals_P} implies that we can assume this is true without loss of generality. \end{enumerate}
+Before moving on to the proof, we will need the following simplifying assumptions: \begin{enumerate}[label= As.(\arabic*)] \item $K$ is a locally finite simplicial set.
+This ensures that is metrizable (when equipped with the compact open topology, see \cref{rem:Compact_Open_Topology_Holinks}). \cref{lem:Holinks_On_Finite_Subsets} implies that we can assume that $K$ is locally finite without loss of generality. \item $P=\I$. \cref{lem:I_equals_P} implies that we can assume this is true without loss of generality. \end{enumerate}

 \begin{lemma} Let $K$ be a stratified simplicial set, and let $A$ be the category of finite stratified simplicial subsets, $K^{\alpha}\subset K$, and inclusions.
 Then, for all $n\geq 0$ and all pointings, the following natural maps are isomorphisms: